neondatabase/postgresql_anonymizer/docs/dynamic_masking.md

 * You can apply [Row Security Policies] aka `RLS` to a masked role.
 * A masking rule may break data integrity.
 For instance, you can mask a column having a UNIQUE constraint with the value `NULL`.
-This is up to you to decide wether or not the mask users need data integrity.
+This is up to you to decide whether or not the mask users need data integrity.

 [Row Security Policies]: https://www.postgresql.org/docs/current/ddl-rowsecurity.html